-Nearly all extension service offices offer low-cost soil testing service.
+Nearly all Cooperative Extension Service offices offer low-cost soil testing services.
 Check with your local Cooperative Extension Office for details on how to take a soil sample and where to send it for a pH test.
 They can help you find a testing service that is familiar with your particular locale or send it for testing through their office.

 Make sure to use the same lab every time you test the soil for pH readings.
 Soil tests vary by locale.
 They may use different testing methods and test for different nutrients.
 Most laboratories will provide interpretive guides for their test results and recommendations.